42 weeks pregnant, New Zealand minister cycles to hospital

 WELLINGTON, New Zealand — It was a beautiful morning, according to New Zealand’s minister for women, so after 42 weeks of pregnancy she decided to hop on her electric bicycle and ride to the hospital to give birth to her first child.

-Julie Anne Genter on Sunday posted a picture of herself outside an Auckland hospital holding her bike, saying she was ready to be induced and “finally have this baby.”
+Julie Anne Genter this week posted a picture of herself outside the Auckland City Hospital holding her bike, saying she was ready to be induced and “finally have this baby.”

 “This is it, wish us luck!” she wrote, adding that “My partner and I cycled because there wasn’t enough room in the car for the support crew ... but it also put me in the best possible mood!”

-Her Instagram photo was noticed by actress Kristen Bell, who wrote on Twitter “what a babe.”

-Genter’s office on Tuesday said there was not yet any update on the minister, who remained at Auckland City Hospital.

-The trip comes two months after Prime Minister Jacinda Ardern, 38, gave birth to daughter Neve.
-Ardern was just the second elected world leader in modern times to give birth while holding office, after late Pakistan Prime Minister Benazir Bhutto gave birth to daughter Bakhtawar in 1990.
+Ardern, 38, was just the second elected world leader in modern times to give birth while holding office, after late Pakistan Prime Minister Benazir Bhutto gave birth to daughter Bakhtawar in 1990.

 Ardern is admired by many working women around the world.
-She gave birth at the same public hospital as the one to which Genter has been admitted.
+She and Genter gave birth at the same public hospital.

 The Green Party tweeted that her ride to the hospital was “the most #onbrand thing ever.”